 Customers almost always choose products on Amazon based on their reviews and ratings.
 If a product has a low rating or a negative review, the customer can simply move on to a better-rated product.

 Similarly, if customers are looking for restaurants, salons, clinics, or practically any other service, there’s a good chance that they’d resort to Yelp or Google Reviews.

 Review platforms give customers the power because they are unbiased platforms with actual user reviews.
 While positive reviews can help you gain more visibility, negative reviews can be equally hurtful.

-And most platforms do not allow reviews to be deleted or modified; they give the brand the option to respond to reviews.
+While most platforms do not allow reviews to be deleted or modified, they give the brand an option to respond to reviews.
 So thanking the customer for a positive review or engaging with a customer in case of a negative review can go a long way in showing that you genuinely care about them.

-One way through which customers can proactively empower customers is by collecting customer feedback.
-You can periodically send your customers surveys asking them to share their experiences with the product – both positive and negative.
-You can use tools like NPS (Net Promoter Score), CSAT (Customer Satisfaction Score), and CES (Customer Effort Score) to see how satisfied customers are with your product/brand and how likely they would be to recommend you to a peer.
+One way through which you can proactively empower customers is by collecting feedback.
+You can periodically send customers surveys asking them to share their experiences with the product – both positive and negative.
+You can use tools like NPS (Net Promoter Score), CSAT (Customer Satisfaction Score), and CES (Customer Effort Score) to see how satisfied customers are with your product/brand and how likely they would recommend you to a peer.

 For positive feedback, you can always engage further with the customers asking them to provide reviews on a platform like G2 or even a testimonial/case study for your website.

 And in case of negative feedback, you can engage with customers further to understand why their experience was less than satisfactory, try and solve their issues and attempt to prevent customer churn.

 Self-service tools give customers an option to troubleshoot issues with products/services on their own.
 They can search for help articles, tutorial videos, etc., to resolve issues on their own, without having to log a support request or interact with anyone from your team.